The intersection of mindfulness and happiness at work

 By Sky F.

-Sky is a Scrum Master for 3 Tech development teams at Capital One.
+Sky is a Scrum Lead for 3 Tech development teams at Capital One.

 How do you know that you’re on the right path?
 In life, and in work, it’s easy to get caught up in day-to-day problems…rushing to meetings, answering emails, shuffling the kids from place to place, getting dinner on the table.
 How do you slow down and take the time to make sure that you aren’t missing the forest for the trees?
 Could happiness really be as simple as making space for moments of quiet gratitude for the gifts you’re given daily?